dmavrides/dmavrides.github.io/_pages/recs.md

 * Bughouse - team chess; admittedly the set of people for whom this is a good rec, and who also haven't played it is probably empty

-## TV Shows
-I often watch TV shows (or listen to them using Netflix audio descriptions) while doing other things.
-### Comedy
-* Brooklyn Nine-Nine - If you like sitcoms, this should be at the top of your list.
-* Nathan for you/The Rehearsal - Two of my favorite shows on this page.
-In the former, Nathan Fielder gives 'unorthodox' marketing ideas to small businesses.
-The latter is a ride of it's own.
-* Bojack Horseman - Dark, depressing, witty satire.
-* Crazy Ex-Girlfriend - A lighthearted musical romcom/satire.
-The musical element to the show works surprisingly well.
-* 30 Rock - A lighthearted sitcom by Tina Fey and Donald Glover.
-* Ted Lasso - My favorite currently-running sitcom.
-Jason Sudeikis is well-revered American football coach who's hired to be manager of a British football (soccer) team.
-* Schitt's Creek - lighthearted sitcom/drama.
-I didn't love this show as much as some people, but for people who are big into sitcoms like modern family, friends, and the like; this is one of the better recent ones IMO.

-* How To with John Wilson - Executive Produced by Nathan Fielder, similar-ish in style to the other two shows.

-### Drama
-* Master of None - A romantic comedy drama.
-I really love this show (at least seasons 1-2); give it a try if you're looking for something lighthearted.
-* Breaking Bad/Better Call Saul - Both dark, but very engaging.
-If you've seen Breaking Bad and liked it but haven't tried Better Call Saul, you should.
-* The Queen's Gambit - Coming-of-age/historical drama.
-I'm biased here, but hard to argue with the 96% on Rotten Tomatoes.
-The scenary in the show is particularly entrancing.
-Some small overdramatizations when it comes to the chess, but not as egregious as most media of its kind.
-* Atlanta - Cerebral drama.
-Donald Glover is a manager for his cousin trying to make it in the Atlanta rap game.
-This show certainly tries to do a lot; I won't say much more, but it certainly takes you for a (progressively trippier) ride.
-* Barry - dark comedy drama.
-Bill Hader is a depressed hitman who ends up taking acting classes.
-* Patriot - dark comedy drama.
-John is a depressed but competent undercover agent.
-* Fleabag - dry comedy drama.
-If you like british comedy, this is a short series you'll probably enjoy.
-* The Leftovers - sci-fi drama.
-I've seen a lot of sci-fi/dystopian dramas and this was definitely one of the better ones.
-Took me a couple episodes to get into it.
-* Game of Thrones - I waited until the last season was airing to watch this show, so I wasn't very excited for it.
-I think that it wasn't really my type of show, but I still liked it.
-If you've held out watching it and don't mind some blood/gore, there's a reason why it was everywhere for 8 years.
-* House of Cards - An intricate political drama.
-One of those shows where if you pay attention, there are some big payoffs.
-I think the first couple seasons are the best.
-No longer a Spacey fan, this is just a rec for the show.
-* Community - A classic sitcom.
-If you're a sitcom person and you like other sitcoms on this list, here you go.

-### Action/Adventure
-* Daredevil - I watched the MCU shows so you don't have to.
-This is the best one; if you need to watch one more, I'd recommend Jessica Jones.
-* Legion - Okay this is a psychological thriller, but still a superhero series!
-I don't remember much about this show to be honest, but I wrote it on my recs list so if you want a superhero show it's probably not a bad pick.
-* Avatar the last Airbender/The Legend of Korra - Fantasy coming-of-age stories.
-If you like Avatar as a kid, Legend of Korra is similar but for slightly older audiences, and I enjoyed it a couple of years ago.
-* Stranger Things - sci-fi drama; I'm sure you've heard of it, but I'm listing it here anyway.
-Breakfast Club vibes.

-### Other
-* Black Mirror - Cerebral Anthology series.
-The episodes vary a lot in quality, in my opinion.
-I would start out with *White Christmas*, *Hated in the Nation*, and *San Junipero*.
-* McMillion$ - True docu-series about how the McDonald's Monopoly promotion was rigged by the mob
-* Chernobyl - Historical drama based on true events surrounding the Chernobyl Nuclear disaster.
-Not framed as a docu-series, as engaging as any fictional drama.
-Highly critically-acclaimed.
-* The Final Table - A cooking show with terrible reviews (?
-I didn't know this until I looked it up just now).
-I don't normally like/watch cooking shows, but I liked this one when I watched it.
-Maybe I just have bad taste...

-**Other shows I've enjoyed but for various reasons wouldn't go so far as to recommend**

-Sometimes grouped roughly by genre, but only kind of
-* The Office (US/UK), Parks and Recreation, The Good Place, Silicon Valley, The IT Crowd, Sneaky Pete, How I Met Your Mother
-* The Boys, The Handmaid's tale, The Walking Dead (first few seasons), The End of the F\*\*\*ing World, American Horror Story (seasons 1-3)
-* Doctor Who, Sherlock, Firefly
-* Rick and Morty
-* Dahmer
-* Death Note, Attack on Titan
-* Squid Game
-* Without a Recipe Roadtrip
-* The Strongest Man in History
-* Mythbusters
-* Taskmaster

 ## Apps
 * Obsidian - For taking notes on your phone
 * ColorNote - For taking notes on your phone, if Obsidian is too intimidating